Heliocentrism: Tycho Brahe's geo-heliocentric system (c. 1587)

-In particular, to support the Copernican view and oppose the objection according to which the motion of Earth would be perceived by means of the motion of winds, clouds etc., in La Cena de le Ceneri Bruno anticipates some of the arguments of Galilei on the relativity principle.
-Note that he also uses the example now known as Galileo's ship.

 Johannes Kepler

+Johannes Kepler was one of the founders and fathers of modern astronomy, the scientific method, natural and modern science.

-Using measurements made at Tycho's observatory, Johannes Kepler developed his laws of planetary motion between 1609 and 1619.
+Using measurements made by Brahe at the observatories on the island of Ven, Johannes Kepler (1571–1630) developed his laws of planetary motion between 1609 and 1619.
 In Astronomia nova (1609), Kepler made a diagram of the movement of Mars in relation to Earth if Earth were at the center of its orbit, which shows that Mars' orbit would be completely imperfect and never follow along the same path.
 To solve the apparent derivation of Mars' orbit from a perfect circle, Kepler derived both a mathematical definition and, independently, a matching ellipse around the Sun to explain the motion of the red planet.

-Between 1617 and 1621, Kepler developed a heliocentric model of the Solar System in Epitome astronomiae Copernicanae, in which all the planets have elliptical orbits.
+Between 1617 and 1621, Kepler developed a genuinely heliocentric model of the Solar System in Epitome astronomiae Copernicanae, in which all the planets have elliptical orbits, with the Sun close to one focus of the ellipse.
 This provided significantly increased accuracy in predicting the position of the planets.
-Kepler's ideas were not immediately accepted, and Galileo for example ignored them.
-In 1621, Epitome astronomia Copernicanae was placed on the Catholic Church's index of prohibited books despite Kepler being a Protestant.
+Kepler's ideas were not immediately accepted, and Galilei for example ignored them.
+In 1621, Epitome astronomia Copernicanae was placed on the Catholic Church's index of prohibited books.
+In the period 1630–1650, this book was the most widely used astronomy textbook, because it contained all three laws of the planetary motions and explained them through physical causes, and thus gained many followers for ellipse-based astronomy.